Guiding Your Team Through Organizational Change

 5. Ability and Skill Readiness

-Often, organisational changes require new skills—skills your team might not yet have.
+Often, organizational changes require new skills—skills your team might not yet have.
 The challenge is to get them up to speed without overwhelming them.

 Tip: Conduct a skills audit and provide targeted training where needed.
 Help your team feel equipped to handle the change, rather than feeling thrown in at the deep end.